jukkaranta/HearingPlanesFlyingOverYou/README.md

 A sonic Mach = 1.0 plane is heard the moment it flies over but that sound comes from an infinity away.
 If altitude is zero we hear all sound before that time at the same time.
 The "time when heard" approaches 0 as time goes to -infinity in case of non-zero altitude; or is flat zero for all times <0 in case of zero altitude.

 Supersonic Mach > 1.0 planes have a distinct minimum of the "time when heard"-function, i.e. time when they are first heard (that's when the shock wave cone reaches the observer).
 You hear slower planes first.
 After hearing that first sound (sonic boom) you actually hear two sounds: a sound the plane made during approach and a sound it made when going away.

+The faster the plane the closer the point where the first to be heard sound is emitted.
+Subsonics from infinity away, infinitely fast directly above and interesting (and realistic) speeds somewhere in between.